Marcy Kuehnle, Chair, JCRC

 Antisemitism, Hate, and Holocaust Education

 JCRC commemorates the Holocaust with educational programming for students and the entire community.
-Our commitment to combatting hate through education stems from Jewish history and our collective responsibility for one another.
+Combatting hate through education stems from Jewish history and our collective responsibility for one another.

 Task Force Chair: Cami Golding